 NTF Chairman Presents President with the National Thanksgiving Turkey

-President Barack Obama today “pardoned” the National Thanksgiving Turkey in a White House Ceremony, as he and National Turkey Federation (NTF) Chairman Walter Pelletier celebrated the 62nd anniversary of the National Thanksgiving Turkey presentation.
+President Barack Obama today “pardoned” the National Thanksgiving Turkey in a White House Ceremony, as he and National Turkey Federation (NTF) Chairman Richard Huisinga celebrated the 64th anniversary of the National Thanksgiving Turkey presentation.

-Pelletier’s wife, Elizabeth Pelletier, his daughters, Mildred, Charlotte and Ann Gordon and son-in-law William Warren also joined Obama on the White House north portico for the annual Thanksgiving presentation.
+Huisinga’s wife, Randi, and children, Brianna, Aaron and Austin, also joined Obama at the White House Rose Garden for the annual Thanksgiving presentation.

-Jaindl’s Turkey Farm in Orefield, Pa., gave President Obama’s family two dressed turkeys that will be donated to a local organization that helps feed and clothe those in need.
+Jaindl’s Turkey Farm in Orefield, Pa., gave President Obama’s family two dressed turkeys that will be donated to the Capital Area Food Bank.